Tropicana implosion paves the way for new era in Las Vegas

 A’s are finalizing agreements

-Plans are still on track to have the site cleared in time for the A’s to begin construction on the ballpark in the second quarter of 2025.
-The A’s are working toward finalizing multiple agreements with the Las Vegas Stadium Authority, finalizing the design of the ballpark and working with their contractor, Mortenson-McCarthy on planning out when to bid out work contracts for various portions of the ballpark project.
+Plans are still on track for Bally’s to clear the site in time for the A’s to begin construction on the ballpark in the second quarter of 2025.
+The A’s are completing multiple agreements with the Las Vegas Stadium Authority, finalizing the design of the ballpark and working with their contractor, Mortenson-McCarthy, on planning when to bid out work contracts for various portions of the project.

-“We feel very good about where we’re at and I think things are all moving forward according to plan,” A’s owner John Fisher told the Review-Journal after the implosion.
+“We feel very good about where we’re at, and I think things are all moving forward according to plan,” A’s owner John Fisher told the Review-Journal after the towers had crumbled one after the other.

-The $1.5 billion ballpark will be paid for by a mix of $850 million in equity from Fisher’s family, $350 million in public money made available by Senate Bill 1 and $300 million in debt taken on by the A’s.
-On Tuesday, Hill said he had viewed the Fisher family’s financials and they have no doubt they have to ability to take care of their portion of the stadium’s financing.
+The ballpark will be financed through a mix of $850 million in equity from Fisher’s family, $350 million in public money made available by Senate Bill 1 and $300 million in debt taken on by the A’s.
+On Tuesday, Hill said he had reviewed the Fisher family’s financials and had no doubt about the family’s ability to take care of its portion of the stadium financing.

 ”We’ll have our financing plan out for everybody to see soon,” Fisher said.
 “But as you heard form Steve Hill yesterday, there’s a lot of confidence.”